DHCW-Digital-Health-and-Care-Wales/allergy-guide/README.md

 # Allergy Guide

-A work space where guidance can be refined to build out good clincal and technical user experience and safe practice when working with allergies
+A work space where good clinical and technical user experience can be refined to build out safe practice guidance when working with allergies

 ## Purpose
 * A shared workspace to refine and define public content